-Well, after 21 days and 21 tips behind us, the next phase of the 31 Days of Latinas Losing Weight challenge is only going to get more intense—and I mean that in a good way.
+The next phase of our 31 Days challenge is only going to get more intense--and I mean that in a good way.
 We've been slowly easing you into eating healthier, exercising more and really starting a solid plan to finally drop the weight and today's tip is no different.
 In fact, Tip #22 is a REALLY important one.
 It has a lot to do with your mind and the power of thinking yourself into your skinny jeans!

 Today's tip is a really important one because it has to do with more than just how much you put into your mouth or how many calories you burn off.
 In fact, it has everything to do with your mindset—and just how to help yourself from not eating TOO MUCH and especially not eating the wrong kind of thing.

 This is where you have to work on becoming aware of when you eat and why.
 It's about listening to your body and learning to eat only when you're truly hungry, then stopping when you're full.
 This isn't an easy task but, luckily, three of our previous tips can help: drink plenty of water all day and ESPECIALLY 20-30 minutes before you eat, then time yourself to see if you're still hungry—and even timing your meals so that you don't eat too fast!
 Plus, journaling about your food habits will help you find those "triggers" of when and why you're reaching for foods that aren't the best for you.

 Sometimes I even allow myself a little bit of time for meditation before I eat, in particular in those 20 to 30 minutes in between drinking a full glass of water and starting a meal.
 The reason to do this is that you want to quiet your mind and think about how hungry you actually are.
 Are you starving?
 Unless you haven't eaten all day, I am betting that the answer is "no" and you should make sure to follow our tip to slow down your eating.